byte-me-team/evergreen/README.md

 `MATCHED_SUGGESTION_GATEWAY_TOKEN` must be set (any long random string works) so the middleware can authenticate the internal `/api/internal/suggestions/ensure` calls that kick off these background jobs.

 Set `MATCHED_SUGGESTION_ENSURE_CACHE_MS` (default 5000) if you need to adjust how long the middleware caches a “still filling” result before it pings the internal endpoint again—handy when someone keeps refreshing the page.
+Use `MATCHED_SUGGESTION_LOOKAHEAD_DAYS` and `MATCHED_SUGGESTION_MAX_PER_DAY` to tweak the new distribution logic if you need a different cadence.

 ### Development